ArtPoon/slides/markdown/mbi3100-denovo.md

 <img src="https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1006994.g001&type=large" height="300px"/>

 * A *contig* is a contiguous nucleotide sequence produced from overlapping reads.
-* A *scaffold* is an arrangement of contigs based on mate-pairs that span the gap between adjacent contigs.
+* A *scaffold* is an arrangement of contigs based on other information, such as mate-pairs that span the gap between adjacent contigs.
   * These outputs are generally written in a FASTA format.

 <small><small>
 Image credit: Ghurye and Pop (2019).
 [Modern technologies and algorithms for scaffolding assembled genomes](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006994).
 PLOS Comput Biol 15: e1006994.